-If a student submits a completed End of Program Checklist after the deadline mentioned above, the student must:
+If a student submits a completed End of Program Checklist more than 6 months after graduation, the student must:

-- show evidence of having taken a formal NCLEX-PN preparation class within the last four weeks prior to checklist submission - 2. take and pass a standardized NCLEX-PN test chosen by ATS
+- 1. show evidence of having taken a formal NCLEX-PN preparation class within the last four weeks prior to checklist submission - 2. take and pass a standardized NCLEX-PN test chosen by ATS